Elevating the critical role of families in STEM

 STEM Next Opportunity Fund is taking a leading role in raising awareness and inspiring programs, foundations, corporate partners and policy-makers to take action on family engagement.
 While our primary focus is on family engagement in out-of-school settings, we believe it is essential to bridge family engagement strategies to pre-K through 12 schools.
 Many of the strategies we will write about are as applicable to in school as they are to informal and out-of-school programs.

-Through a multi-year project that leverages research, convenings, publications and a national social media campaign, STEM Next is pursuing an ambitious agenda on family engagement in the informal realm with application to formal education.
+The Family Engagement Project is a multi-year project leveraging research, convenings, publications and a national social media campaign.
+STEM Next is pursuing an ambitious agenda on family engagement in the informal realm with application to formal education.
 Our primary objectives include:

 - Accelerate and consolidate the field’s understanding of key concepts, common language, research and evaluation related to family engagement